PancakeTAS/lsfg-vk/README.md

 # lsfg-vk
-Lossless Scaling is a Windows-exclusive app with the goal of bringing frame generation (among other features) to every single game or app.
+Lossless Scaling is an app available for multiple platforms with the goal of bringing frame generation (among other features) to every single game or app.

 lsfg-vk brings this frame generation to Linux users by acting as a Vulkan layer inbetween your game and your graphics card.